vu-societal-analyics/societal-analytics-lab-website/_blogs/20250201_computing-power.md

 access to the High Performance Computer, and as Societal Analytics Lab member, you have access to our own specialized computing server.

+### JupyterHub

+Since May 2025, JupyterHub also allows to run code using their GPUs!

+To use them, you just need to access JupyterHub and from there you can use python.
+We recomend to set-up a conda environment, that way you would not mess up with other people's python configuration.

+To do so, the JupyterHub team offers some guide in their manuals.
+You can access them by typing `man vu-compute` in the terminal.

 ### High Performance Computer

 If you need GPUs, then you can use the VU High Performance Computer